 The use of SAF will also contribute to a significant reduction of ultra-fine particles and sulfur emissions.
 The construction of this plant is in accordance with KLM's sustainability objectives.

-It represents an important step towards the implementation of the "Smart & Sustainable" action plan of the industry, developed by 20 of transport organizations and knowledge centers.
-Amsterdam Schiphol Airport will also invest in the development of this factory.
+It is an important step towards the implementation of the "Smart & Sustainable" action plan of the industry, developed by 20 transport organizations and knowledge centers.
+Amsterdam Schiphol Airport will also invest in the development of this plant.

 In addition to KLM and SHV Energy, SkyNRG has also partnered with other partners in the Netherlands and other countries as part of the DSL-1 project: EIT Climate-KIC, Royal Schiphol Group, GROEIfonds, NV NOM, Groningen Seaports, Nouryon, Gasunie , Arcadis, TechnipFMC, Haldor Topsoe, Desmet Ballestra, Susteen Technologies and MBP Solutions.
 These partners will be involved in different phases of the project.